Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: EXPERIMENTAL SETUP

-\section{Experimental setup}
+\section{EXPERIMENTAL SETUP}

-The proposed traffic signal control scheme is evaluated using the traffic simulator AIMSUN \cite{aimsun}.
-Detailed description of the experimental setup in traffic network architecture and the traffic demand are provided in this section.
+The proposed traffic signal control scheme is evaluated using the traffic simulator Aimsun \cite{Aimsun}.
+This section provides detailed description of the experimental setup in traffic network architecture and the traffic demand.